-Escaping the eyes of most tourists, the Fabrica of Euphronios is a tasty secret that Athens locals have kept for themselves.
+The Fabrica of Euphronios is a tasty secret that Athens locals have kept for themselves.
 The establishment is a Greek taverna with a twist – much like the innovative menu that it boasts.
-The intimate setting, decorated with wooden furnishing and shelves stacked full of wines from across Greece, is given an eccentric vibe with the sprawling Salvador Dali style unusual art pieces and paintings that decorate the walls.
+Somehow, it has escaped the eyes and radars of most tourists.

 Raw carpaccio style meats make an appearance on the menu, as does crab, and even scorpion.
-A visit to such a unique place does not have to break the back either.
-Tapas style dishes can be purchased here from between 3-9 euros.
+A visit to such a unique place does not have to break the bank either.
+Tapas-style dishes can be purchased here from between 3-9 euros.

 Where: Drakou 12, Athina 117 42

 If you do not consider yourself as much of a meat eater, dining at Skoumbri makes a nice alternative to visiting the Kalamaki Bar.
 The two places are in fact owned by two brothers – Antoni and Christos.

-Athens may seem like a built up, cosmopolitan city but in reality, the sea is in fact just a stone’s throw away and the fish served up at Skoumbri are the latest catches.
+Athens may seem like a built-up, cosmopolitan city.
+However, in reality, the sea is just a stone’s throw away and the fish served up at Skoumbri are the latest catches.

 Where: Falirou 10, Athina 117 42

 Meats from Areopolis are lovingly marinated and prepared in dishes alongside handmade pasta and organic dairy produce from Gythio.
-The exquisite wines come from Laconia, an area close to the sea that is renowned for its wonderful vineyards.
+The exquisite wines come from Laconia.
+This is an area close to the sea that is renowned for its wonderful vineyards.

-Hopefully your Greek travels will eventually take you to Mani, however if they don’t, a stop by Mani Mani in Koukaki Athens is a good way to transport your taste buds there in the meantime.
+Hopefully, your Greek travels will eventually take you to Mani.
+However, if they don’t, a stop by Mani-Mani in Koukaki Athens is a good way to transport your taste buds there in the meantime.

 Nightcaps & Cocktails in Koukaki